AlexKnowsIt/hassio-addons/README.md

-# Tom's Home Assistant Add-ons
+# Alex's Home Assistant Add-ons

 This repository contains my personal add-ons for Home Assistant.
 Feel free to install and use the add-ons if you find them useful.